Arkansas Benefits

 Arkansas residents who meet the specified eligibility criteria can receive monthly Social Security Disability Insurance (SSDI) benefits.
 To qualify, individuals must be unable to work as a result of their disability.

-Transitional Employment Assistance (TEA)
+Transitional Employment Assistance (TANF)

 Unemployment